arayq2/xml-dev/XpMatch/README.txt

 the header row will have a synthesized title of the form '[N]' where N is the column number.

-XML files to be processed can be specified as command line arguments, or passed in through STDIN, one name per line.
-The -d option saves typing by specifying the directory relative to which the file names will be interpreted as file paths.
+XML files to be processed can be specified as command line arguments;
+or as the contents of a file, one name per line, with the -l option; or be passed in through STDIN, one name per line.
+To save typing, the -d option can specify a directory relative to which the file names will be interpreted as file paths.

+The Xpath expressions handled are not fully general.
+In particular, disjunctions of the form this-element-text-or-that-attribute-value are NOT supported.

+Also, XML namespaces are not recognized, as the underlying parsing engine (pugixml) does not support them in the version used.
+Some may deem this a flaw or even a bug; I consider it a feature.